The poet Robert Browning described Lake Orta as being the place where ‘the Alps meet heaven’, and it’s not – of course – a personal definition…

-The town is quite worth a visit, after you leave the port behind, walk up the town paths leading to the church of San Rocco, a tiny example of Baroque architecture.
+The town is quite worth a visit after you leave the port behind, walk up the town paths leading to the church of San Rocco, a tiny example of Baroque architecture.

-The path right at the angle of the church leads to the center of the village: ice cream parlours, traditional shops or botteghe, pizzerie, characteristic buildings and wide flocks of stairs populate the area, while the Palazzotto della Comunità imposes its presence to the visitors reaching Piazza Motta.
+The path right at the angle of the church leads to the center of the village: ice cream parlors, traditional shops or botteghe, pizzerie, characteristic buildings and wide flocks of stairs populate the area, while the Palazzotto della Comunità imposes its presence to the visitors reaching Piazza Motta.

-The culinary tradition is typical of the Piedmont region; for a simple yet genuine choice of tastes reach Edera, a small restaurant a few metres away from the square (Via Bersani 15).
+The culinary tradition is typical of the Piedmont region; for a simple yet genuine choice of tastes reach Edera, a small restaurant a few meters away from the square (Via Bersani 15).

 If you are looking for inspiration, the lake has always been loved by writers.
 Friedrich Nietzsche, Samuel Butler, Lord Byron, Honoré de Balzac and Robert Browning visited the lake and have referenced mentioned the surroundings in their works.

 For more information get in touch with the municipality here.